Tefillin Barbie: Considering Gender and Ritual Garb

 Do women in your community wear tefillin and tallit when they pray?
 Do you?
-For many, the relationship between gender and ritual garb is still evolving, as women and men consider their personal and communal associations with these objects and practices.
-This edition of Go & Learn uses the provocative image of "Tefillin Barbie"—created in 2006 by soferet (ritual scribe) Jen Taylor Friedman—to explore issues of gender, ritual, and body image.
+For many, the relationship between gender and ritual garb is still evolving, as Jews consider their personal and communal associations with these objects and practices.
+This Go & Learn guide uses the provocative image of "Tefillin Barbie"—created in 2006 by soferet (ritual scribe) Jen Taylor Friedman—to explore issues of gender, ritual, and body image.

 - For youth: